cadeyrn/disable-animated-images/README.md

 ## Description

-**Disable Animated Images allows you to disable animated images on web sites.**
+**Disable Animated Images allows you to disable animated images on websites.**

 **Disable Animated Images is a WebExtension and also compatible with Firefox 57 and later.**